-The photographers who played with their food
+The iconic photographers who played with their food

 One of the earliest things my mother told me was to not play with my food.
 As a basic human need, food is meant to be prepared and consumed.
 It’s not for fun, and it’s not some profound symbol of something deeper – such as sexuality, pain, loss, or love.

-Thankfully, photographers such as Tim Walker, Nobuyoshi Araki, Martin Parr, Roe Ethridge, Sarah Lucas, and more, disobeyed their mamas, proving food holds more function than to simply feed.
+Thankfully, photographers such as Tim Walker, Nobuyoshi Araki, Martin Parr, Roe Ethridge, Sarah Lucas, and more, disobeyed their mamas and proved that food holds more function than to simply feed.
 Whether Lucas is making a case for feminism, or Parr is playing on national stereotypes, through their lens, food comes alive in ways that go beyond “Basket of Fruit” (shout out Caravaggio).

 Dedicating itself to documenting this narrative is the recently released book, Feast for the Eyes: The Story of Food in Photography, in which, Susan Bright, the book’s curator and writer, has gathered 300 images for – from the earliest photographers to contemporary practitioners.
 Below, we explore how some of our favourites have used food in new/fun/weird/exciting ways.